StephanieGalindo10/LearntoCode/README.md

  The meta tags do not need to be self-closed, this is part of the HTML standard.

 CSS is not used for content, it's used to style content, to make content look pretty.
 One way to include CSS on a page is by using style tag.
 HTML only cares about the context.

+For that we need to add the attribute ID, equal sign, double quotes, and in here we enter the unique ID of that particular element.
+An ID is a unique identifier.
+It cannot contain spaces

+ ID instead, but we need to type in the hash sign, and then the name of the ID, and that will allow us to select a single element by ID.

+ Typography is used to change fonts.